bigsql/spock/README.md

 ### Database encoding differences

-PGLogical does not support replication between databases with different encoding.
+Spock does not support replication between databases with different encoding.
 We recommend using `UTF-8` encoding in all replicated databases.

 ### Large objects

-PostgreSQL's logical decoding facility does not support decoding changes to large objects, so pglogical cannot replicate large objects.
+PostgreSQL's logical decoding facility does not support decoding changes to large objects, so spock cannot replicate large objects.

 ## License